bbawj/note-vault/Notes/Memory Organisation.md

 - The root level represents the index to the 2nd level page: Since 1 block can store 4KB, to store information about the 4MB page table in 1 block will require $2^{20}\times4/2^{12}=2^{10}$ entries
 Hence, 10 bits to access 1 out of $2^{10}$ pages which itself contains 10 bits to access 1 out of $2^{10}$ pages.
 Total of $2^{20}$ pages.
 ![](https://i.imgur.com/dhOBFTt.png)
+> [!faq] Trade-offs
+On a TLB miss, two loads from memory will be required to get the right translation information from the page table (one for the page directory, and one for the PTE itself
 ### Inverted Page Table
 > [!
 Idea:]
 > Rather than each process having its own page table, we only keep a single table with 1 entry for each physical frame.